patroytall/patrick-roy-me/src/articles/002_keep-your-fingers-out-of-production.md

 6 a.m. .
 The customers start to report that a major feature is not working.
 We immediately check the configuration file since it is the only thing we have changed that could affect the feature.
 The configuration is exactly as it should.
 We tested it many times.
 What is going on?

-24 hours later, an invisible character not intended is found in the configuration file.
+24 hours later, an unintended invisible character is found in the configuration file.
 The DevOps had done a copy and paste through his terminal instead of sending the file over to save a minute which caused the issue.

 This is one of many stories I have lived where being human in a production system caused down time.
 We make mistakes.
 We interpret procedures.
 We forget what we did.
 We are human.

 The objective is stability; for the production system to deliver its features without interruption.
-Many inevitable non-standard activities need to occur in production: network changes, data migration, configuration updates, performance tests , version upgrades, etc. How we preserve stability through those is the challenge.
+Many inevitable non-standard activities need to occur in production: network changes, data migration, configuration updates, performance tests, version upgrades, etc. How we preserve stability through those is the challenge.

-TODO: Organization maturity.
+Stability is expensive.
+It takes time and effort to achieve.
+It should be proportional to the impact of loosing it.
+In other words, invest slightly less in stability than the cost of having down time.
+As an organization builds a customers based and gains in maturity stability will justify itself naturally.

 ## Cowboy changes